-2.4.16 Minimum Qualifications for Providing Information on Ownership

-Describe how the Eligible Entity will ensure that any prospective subgrantee deploying network facilities meets the minimum qualifications for providing information on ownership, as outlined on page 75 of the BEAD NOFO.
+2.4.16 Minimum Qualifications for Providing Information on Ownership on page 75 of the BEAD NOFO.
 If the Eligible Entity opts to provide application materials related to the BEAD subgrantee selection process, the Eligible Entity may reference those to outline alignment with the requirements for this section.